 In this tutorial we'll go over the structure of a volleyball and what you can expect when watching or playing one from beginning to end.

 There actually are no clocks in volleyball.
-This may sound confusing, but we'll walk you through the structure and timing of volleyball throughout this chapter.
+This may sound confusing, but we'll walk you through the structure and timing of volleyball.

 First, we'll learn the structure of a volleyball game from beginning to end.
 Three important pieces of structure are sets and matches, volley/rally, and coin toss.

 Volleyball games are played in sets.
 Each set is played until one team reaches twenty-five points, winning by at least two points.
 In order to win a match, a team needs to win three out of five sets.
 The entire contest can be called either a game or a match, to make things as easy as possible, we'll call it a game throughout the tutorial.

 In case of a tie at 24 points, the game must continue until one team gains a two-point lead.
 The fifth set is played to fifteen points, rather than twenty-five.